baraqheart/30daysofcka/03-configuration-management/note3.md

-- configmap: is used when the details involved is not sensitive data, this will be available to pod to consume as variables or volumes. example below is a file used to create configmap
+- configmap: is used when the details involved is not sensitive data, this will be available to pod to consume as environment variables or volumes. example below is a file used to create configmap

 iii. create a file configmap.yaml and copy code below